George E. McNeill: Career

 In Boston, McNeill became politically active and joined the Sons of Temperance, serving multiple times as an officer in that organization.
 He also became involved in the movement to institute the 8-hour day, co-founding the Grand Eight Hour League in Boston in 1863.
 This organization would change its name in 1868 to the Boston Eight Hour League.
 McNeill would serve as president of the Eight Hour League for eight years, taking part in that capacity in the successful lobbying of the state legislature for passage of a 10-hour day law in Massachusetts.

 McNeill was the founder of the Working Men's Institute in Boston, and worked with abolitionist Wendell Phillips and Massachusetts Governor William Claflin to establish the Massachusetts Bureau of Statistics of Labor, the first labor bureau in the United States.
 Upon that body's formation he was named deputy chief by Governor Claflin.

 McNeill became involved with the Sovereigns of Industry and was elected Massachusetts State Secretary of that organization.
 He was also involved in pioneer labor newspapers throughout the Northeastern United States, including the New York Labor Standard, the Fall River Labor Standard, and the Boston Voice, among others.
 He was also the founder of the Boston Labor Leader.

-In 1874, McNeill served as a delegate to a labor congress in Rochester, New York, for which he wrote a declaration of principles which was later adopted by the Knights of Labor.
+In 1874, McNeill served as a delegate to the Industrial Congress in Rochester, New York for which he wrote a declaration of principles which was later adopted by the Knights of Labor.
 He would himself join the Knights in 1883, assuming a prominent role in the leadership of District 30, the largest division of that organization.
 In 1884 he was elected Treasurer of District 30.

 During this era there were few job safety rules and no provision for state workmen's compensation in the event of on the job accidents; insurance was frequently expensive and impossible for the working class to obtain.
 Consequently, in 1883 McNeill founded the Massachusetts Accident Company, designed to provide low cost insurance to factory workers in the state.

 McNeill became directly involved in electoral politics in 1886, running as a labor candidate for Mayor of Boston.

 McNeill studied the world of organized labor extensively and was the editor of and a contributor to the 1892 book, The Labor Movement, or, the Problem of To-day, regarded as one of the first comprehensive histories of the American labor movement.

 A Christian socialist, McNeill was an active member of the Episcopal Christian Socialist Church of the Carpenter in Boston, becoming a senior warden of that body in 1891.
 He was a staunch Democrat in politics and was active in the 1896 Presidential campaign to elect William Jennings Bryan.

 McNeill was also a poet of some renown and published a 1903 volume of his literary work.